judsonlmoore/judsonlmoore.com/_posts/travel/destinations/ireland/2018-02-03-dublin-weekend-itinerary.markdown

 - **Time to Budget:** Minutes

-{% cloudinary /assets/images/2018/01/dublin-weekend-itenerary-samuel-beckett-bridge.jpg alt="Judson stands in front of the harp-shaped Samuel Backett Bridge" description="The Samuel Beckett Bridge in Dublin is the shape of the Harp, Ireland's national symbol" %}
+{% cloudinary post-image /assets/images/2018/01/dublin-weekend-itenerary-samuel-beckett-bridge.jpg alt="Judson stands in front of the harp-shaped Samuel Backett Bridge" description="The Samuel Beckett Bridge in Dublin is the shape of the Harp, Ireland's national symbol" %}

 back to top